 Figure 4.1.2-2: Npcf_PolicyAuthorization service Architecture, reference point representation

-The NEF can act as an AF using N5 reference point.
+The NEF and TSCTSF can act as an AF using N5 reference point.

 NOTE: When the N43 reference point exists, the PCF for the UE interacts with the PCF for the PDU session.